jharwell/sierra/README.md

 *WARNING: SIERRA DOES NOT DELETE DIRECTORIES FOR YOU.
 ALWAYS MAKE SURE YOU RUN DIFFERENT EXPERIMENTS (BATCH OR NOT) IN DIFFERENT DIRECTORIES OR ODIN'S WRATH MAY FALL UPON THEE.* ...Dependending on what you are doing of course.
-Are you feeling lucky and want to roll those dice?
+Are you feeling lucky and want to roll the dice?

 ## Directory Structure